ColinKennedy/rez_developer_packages/rez_lint/README.md

 - rename "verbose" to "details" and make "verbose" show logging statements
 - change the clear option to allow you to clear just a single class, if needed

-- Add a disable for context plugins
+- Add executed checkers into the context
-- Add a thing that checks what a checker requires
- - If the checker requires a context and it is disabled, disable the checker

 - need a unittest to safely fallback loading a registered plugin fails, for any reason